 Video of the Day

 The BRAT Diet

 MedlinePlus recommends following a bland diet during acute episodes of esophagitis.
-Although the American Gastroenterological Association reported in an October 2008 article published in the “Journal of Gastroenterology” that no specific diet works for every person suffering from erosive esophagitis, you can implement a bland diet permanently if it relieves your symptoms.
+Although the American Gastroenterological Association reported in an October 2008 article published in the "Journal of Gastroenterology" that no specific diet works for every person with erosive esophagitis, you can implement a bland diet permanently if it relieves your symptoms.
 A strict bland diet is the BRAT diet.
 Consisting of bananas, rice, applesauce and toast, the diet encourages easily digested foods.
 Breads should be made from refined flour to ease digestion.
 In addition to white rice, you can eat processed oats and cream of wheat cereals.

 Fruits and Vegetables

 Fruit and vegetables are important for providing vitamins, minerals and fiber in your diet.
 However, with erosive esophagitis, you need to avoid fruits and vegetables that are hard to digest and cause gas.
 Carrots, peas, potatoes, summer squash and many types of squash are usually well tolerated as long as you cook them.
 You can also include canned, frozen, or cooked fruit like applesauce, canned peaches and pears and frozen blueberries.
 Bananas, peeled apples and pears make good fresh fruit choices.

 Lean Meat and Dairy